tonyketcham/puerh.wtf/content/tastings/repave.md

   first_infusion_duration: 10
   infusion_increment: 5
 ---
+Aged 7 years as maocha before being pressed in 2014.

 ### Infusions

 1. The mouthfeel is substantially oily and followed by a smooth bitter taste.
 Corn smut holds through in the flavor with some aged wood and sweetness.
 The finish is a bit reminiscent of tahini in throatfeel and taste.